Inter hit with fine for racial abuse of former striker Balotelli

 Boateng: We can't ignore racism

-AC Milan's Mario Balotelli reacts to racist abuse from the visiting Roma fans at the San Siro on Sunday.
+AC Milan's Mario Balotelli reacts to racist abuse from the visiting Roma fans at the San Siro in May.
 It was not the first time the Italian-born striker has been racially abused in Serie A.

 Italy's complex racism problem